 This means you cannot revert to robot status by just taking, entering, and fulfilling your guests’ orders.
 Making the effort to connect with guests can have a drastic impact on your tips, your sales, and your restaurant’s overall performance: loyal, repeat customers generate ten times more revenue in their lifetime than new customers; they're also a lot of fun to hang out with during your shift.

-You don’t have to divulge your life story every time — simply introducing yourself can do the trick: A 2009 study found that servers who introduced themselves by name to their tables saw a 23% increase in their tip.
-Writing a quick “thank you” on the check also helps — a 1996 study found that writing “thank you” on guests’ checks increased tips by 13%.
+Don’t worry, you don’t have to divulge your life story to make a good tip — simply introducing yourself can do the trick: research shows that servers who introduce themselves by name to their tables see a 23% increase in their tip.
+Writing a quick “thank you” on the check also helps and can increase tips by 13%.

-Nothing tops off a fun night out like a good laugh, either: Another study found that tips go up by a whopping 40% when you tell a joke to your guests.
+Nothing tops off a fun night out like a good laugh, either: another study found that telling a joke leads to a higher likelihood of getting a tip.
 This may also help them remember you for future visits, creating a regular customer and a regular stream of income for you.

 2. Learn How to Upsell